KriVaTri/EVCM/docs/README.md

 - SoC limit: maximum EV battery % at which charging should pause.
 - Upper start debounce: seconds that net power must stay at/above the upper threshold before (re)starting.
 - Auto unlock: per-entry switch to allow or prevent automatic unlocking of the wallbox lock to start charging.
+- Lock: in addition to its security aspect, lock is also used to postpone initial start of the charging session.

 ---